developer-zebra/developer-zebra-site/src/datawedge/7-1/guide/api/registerfornotification/index.md

 **DISCONNECTED** – A Bluetooth scanner has disconnected from the device.
 Sending an intent to enable or disable the scanner in this state will enable/disable the current default scanner.

+**IDLE** - Scanner is in one of the following states: enabled but not yet in the waiting state, in the suspended state by the intent API call or disabled due to the hardware trigger.

 **DISABLED** – Scanner is disabled.
 This will be broadcast by the scanner plug-in when the active Profile becomes disabled or the scanner is disabled with an intent.

 **Note**: The `PROFILE_NAME` (of the currently active profile) is returned with `SCANNER_STATUS` to allow the developer to filter scanner events for the required Profile only.